ecemkaraman/telemetry-as-memory/README.md

 The goal is to lay the groundwork for **autonomous, secure, and explainable AIOps pipelines**—pipelines that adapt faster than static models, resist poisoning, and leverage past incidents to guide future decisions.

 > **Note:** This repository presents the implementation highlights.
 The full research paper is currently in the pre-publication stage.
-> To access the full paper: [https://github.com/ecemkaraman/telemetry-as-memory/blob/main/paper/main.pdf]
+> (Access the full paper here)[https://github.com/ecemkaraman/telemetry-as-memory/blob/main/paper/main.pdf]
 >

 ---